mgp165/TFG/data/README.md

 - **Metrics**: here there is a csv file per dataset containing running times, training and validation AUC/RMSE and deltas for every model trained with each possible combination of hyperparameters.
 Files with name starting with *final* include the metrics of the best models that are retrained with train and validation datasets together.
 - **Models**: here are saved all the models with the best hyperparameters obtained in validation trained with train and validation datasets together.

+## Reporting
+Where the final report is made, where all the metrics are plotted in order to make comparisons between all the algorithms treated over all the datasets in terms of accuracy and running times.